Google Maps Link

 Again you can see the river from the road, and a short bush-whack will get you to the waters edge.

-The trailhead is unmarked, it’s a line of boulders on the right blocking off a small landing.
+The trailhead is unmarked, look for a line of boulders on the right blocking off a small landing.
 When you pass the canoe carry signs on your right- you are fairly close.
 The trail is .71 miles round trip, and moderately easy for most.
 When you get to the river, there is a small footbridge across a side channel.
 Follow the herd trail (and your ears) a little further and you will find the falls.
 We did this in winter, so be cautious of the ice, a fall here could be ugly!
 These are the tallest of the falls you’ll see on this trip.
 These were spectacular with the ice & high water.

 Copper rock falls